 - Weaknesses: Flying, Fairy, and Psychic

-Surprisingly, Pokemon Go fan-favorite Machamp hasn’t been banned in the Great League Remix.
+Surprisingly, Pokemon Go fan-favorite Machamp still hasn’t been banned in the Great League Remix.
 Shadow Machamp is the supreme option, but even in regular form, good ol’ Machamp is the best Fighting-type you’ll be able to use here.

 Counter is the best Fast Move you can get with Machamp.
 Team it up with the Charged Move Cross Chop, and you’ve got two excellent STAB moves.
 Rock Slide as a second Charged Move will give you coverage against Flying-types, one of Machamp’s weaknesses.

 - Charged Move: Play Rough and Ice Beam

 - Strengths: Bug, Dark, Dragon, and Ghost

 With Azumarill banned from the Great League Remix, you might be looking for another Fairy-type that can use Charm to take its place.
 Wigglytuff is arguably the best substitute, with great bulk and the ability to take on popular opponents like Machamp and Whiscash.